Senzoku District

 “I suppose so.”

 “He will.
 He’s a good man.
-Just needs time to make up his mind about what he wants to do.
-That’s all it ever really takes, you know.”
+Just needs time to make up his mind about what he wants out of life.
+That’s all it really takes, you know.”

 The waitress returned with the bowls on a tray and placed them in front of the missionaries.
 “Itadakimasu,” said Chadwick, the customary shorthand for grace.
 They ate for a while in silence.

-Thackeray said, “Tell me something, do you always take so much time to get around to the discussion?”
+Thackeray said, “Tell me something.
+Do you always take so much time getting around to the discussion?”

 “Not always.
 But when I visit someone like Akio, I figure I’m on his turf.
 If he wants to talk about religion, he’ll talk about religion.”